Share this story!

 “The beat came from a James Brown song,” Snider says.
 “We would spend all day working on the drum part, then I would start putting the melody over it and it would change it until you don’t recognize what you’re stealing anymore.”

 Snider’s vision of folk-funk wasn’t the only new aspect of the album.
 His weekly musical pulpit opened the door to a style of song narrative Snider never felt comfortable with before, as well as a unifying theme.

 “It was about a month into doing the shows, and I just loved them,” Snider says.
-“Everyone was calling it ‘church’ because it was on Sunday and they started calling me ‘The Reverend,’ and I am a Reverend.”
-[Snider was ordained in 2013 to preside over Amanda Shire and Jason Isbell’s wedding].
+“Everyone was calling it ‘church’ because it was on Sunday, and they started calling me ‘The Reverend,’ and I am a reverend.”
+[Snider was ordained in 2013 to officiate Amanda Shires and Jason Isbell’s wedding.]

 “Me and Neal Casal [guitarist for Snider’s side project band, Hard Working Americans] had a running joke where anytime a song would come on the radio on the bus that said, ‘You’ve got to …’ or ‘C’mon on and …’ or ‘You’ve got to know when to hold ’em …’ Neal would say, ‘No I don’t.
 I do not need to know when to hold them.
 Stop bossing me around.’
 So I thought, well I’m a preacher now.
 This opens me up to [writing bossy songs], topics I haven’t been able to touch before because no reasonable person would come to me for advice about anything.
 People’s reaction would have been like, ‘Who gives a shit.
 You know three chords and smoke more dope than anybody I know!’”